Computation of Burgers Vectors from Elastic Strain and Lattice Rotation Data: Introduction

 Since measurements of the full lattice strain tensor are now readily possible in 2D and 3D, an attractive idea is to use the measured strain fields at the continuum scale to directly determine the Burgers vector of specific dislocations.
 Two methods present themselves; the first being to integrate the displacement gradient of the crystal lattice about a Burgers circuit enclosing the dislocation, the second to integrate the computed Nye tensor (proposed by Nye \cite{nye}) of the crystal across a surface through which the dislocation passes \cite{rima}.

 Here, we first lay out the underlying theory and concepts used before presenting a framework for determining dislocation Burgers vector direction and magnitude from experimentally-measured strain and lattice rotation fields.
 We also cover the key concepts for implementation of this framework into a program.
 The Nye tensor approach is initially investigated, however this method turns out not to be suitable for the task at hand.
 Thus, the framework presented in this paper relies on integration of the displacement gradient around a Burgers circuit.
 Initially we consider a mathematical model of the displacement gradient surrounding an infinite straight mixed dislocation of configurable sense $\bm{\xi}$ and Burgers vector $\bm{b}$.
 This is used to verify the efficacy of the method and reliability of the approach as well as its sensitivity to factors such as noise.
 Experimental data sets from BCDI and HR-TKD techniques are then used to locate and characterise dislocations in real material specimens.
-Comparisons to known results found from techniques such as $\bm{g}\cdot\bm{b}$ contrast will then be made.
+Comparisons to known results found from techniques such as $\bm{g}\cdot\bm{b}$ contrast are then made.
+It should be noted that the focus of this paper is to compute the Burgers vector for individual dislocations in materials where dislocation densities are sufficiently low that voxel spacing is much smaller than the spacing between dislocations. \\